siglens/siglens-docs/docs/spl-docs/evaluation-functions/comparison-conditional-functions.md

 ### Usage
 - `<search_str>` is a string containing sets of field value pairs like `"field1=value1 field2=value2"`.
 - This function will search for value in the corresponding field.
-If all the searches for field value pairs are successful, the functions returns `true`, else returns `false`.
+If all the searches for field value pairs are successful, the functions returns `true`; otherwise it returns `false`.
 - Values presented in the search string can have wildcard characters `*` or `?`.
 - Wildcard character `*` is used to match multiple characters.
 - Wildcard character `?` is used to match a single character.
 - `<search_str>` could also have a single string literal.
-In this case, this string literal would be searched in all the available fields and if any one matches the `<search_str>`, it returns `true`, else `false`.
+In this case, this string literal would be searched in all the available fields and if any one matches the `<search_str>`, it returns `true`; otherwise it returns `false`.
 - You can use this function with eval and where commands.

 ### Use-Case Example